-As I relocated my private praxis to Berlin, I was surprised how often I’ve heard my clients complaining that they were struggling with being emotionally connected in their relationships(if they had any) and that they were struggling to make their life a joyful experience.
-They usually tend to be professionally very successful, creative, pleasant, witty, and yet they are unwantedly-alone.
+As I relocated my private praxis to Berlin, I was surprised how often I’ve heard my clients complaining that they were struggling with being emotionally connected in their relationships(if they had any) and that they were struggling to make their lives a joyful experience.
+They usually tend to be professionally very successful, creative, pleasant, witty, and yet they are unwantedly alone.
 They have so many abilities and skills, but it seems that they still do not know how to develop and/or maintain relationships.
-Some of them are alone for years, some of them are almost compulsively driven in using dating-sites, some of them are stuck for years into the mourning process after breaking previous (dis)functional relationship.
-They all have withdrawn into solitude as a shelter, but they still feel lonely, isolated and depressed.
+Some of them are alone for years, some of them are almost compulsively driven in using dating sites, and some of them are stuck for years in the mourning process after breaking previous (dis)functional relationships.
+They all have withdrawn into solitude as a shelter, but they still feel lonely, isolated, and depressed.

 After having dated numerous persons, when a new date again failed, one of my clients desperately said: I’ll end up alone, I’m starting to lose hope.
 Maybe I’m born incapable of a long-term relationship.”
-Another client said that she’s been alone for more than five years because: “That’s me...I simply attract people who are not good for me and after all those years I gave up”-she were abused and neglected in previous few relationships, but she couldn’t stop to accuse herself for what she had been through.
-Another example is a client who was betrayed, because his partner cheated on him and then broke up.
-The client tried with dating few new partners, but each time he ended up saying: “He(his ex partner) took me everything that was worthy...now I’m empty and I’m nobody.“
+Another client said that she’s been alone for more than five years because: “That’s me...I simply attract people who are not good for me and after all those years I gave up”-She was abused and neglected in her previous few relationships, but she couldn’t stop accusing herself for what she had been through.
+Another example is a client who was betrayed because his partner cheated on him and then broke up.
+The client tried dating a few new partners, but each time he ended up saying: “He(his ex-partner) took me everything that was worthy...now I’m empty and I’m nobody.“

-One way or another, they are trying to establish safe-enough distance which would enable the person to be surrounded with people, and at the same time provide a sort of escape to the realm of solitude, when anticipation of closeness starts provoking intense anxiety.
+One way or another, they are trying to establish a safe enough distance that would enable the person to be surrounded by people, and at the same time provide a sort of escape to the realm of solitude when anticipation of closeness starts provoking intense anxiety.
 In other words, they are stuck between their own desires and anxieties and they find this safe-enough distance as the Solomon solution which would provide them a sense of control, so that they could precisely steer their own emotions, instead of being constantly overwhelmed.
 But safe-enough distance is, as one client said, “as if one would be living in a balloon- one can perceive everything, only one can’t taste, feel or touch it.”
-That’s why clients who excessively use dating-sites usually say they don’t even know whether they are attracted to somebody anymore, or farther, they frequently ask how they are supposed to know that-as if they were completely detached from their own emotional experience.
+That’s why clients who excessively use dating sites usually say they don’t even know whether they are attracted to somebody anymore, or further, they frequently ask how they are supposed to know if they were completely detached from their own emotional experience.

 far more faster - because in a group therapeutic factors are group members as well as the therapist